Daigunder

 Daigunder (爆闘宣言ダイガンダー, Bakutō Sengen Daigandā) is a Japanese anime television series about humans using robots in tournaments.
-Created by Aeon and Takara and animated by Brain's Base, the studio’s first television production, the series aired on TV Tokyo from April to December 2002.
+Created by Nihon Ad Systems and Takara and animated by Brain's Base, the studio’s first television production, the series aired on TV Tokyo and its affiliates from April to December 2002.
 A series of Daigunder toys were produced that could interact with TV screens.

 Plot

 Set in a futuristic time where talking robots are common, there is a tournament where robot teams pit off against each other in.
 The Battle Robots look like humans and transforming animals.

 A boy named Akira Akebono plans to win the Titan Belt with his robots Bulion, Eaglearrow, Drimog, Bonerex, Despector, Trihorn, Ryugu and also Daigu who form the mighty Daigunder.
 The Daigunder unit was a creation of Akira's grandfather Professor Hajime Akebono.
 Managed by a girl named Haruka Hoshi, Team Akira enters many tournaments for Akira to reach his goal.
 However, there are many occasions when a Battle Robot named Ginzan is out to destroy Daigunder.
 Ginzan does this under the orders of the evil and mysterious Professor Maelstrom and he is later joined by Tigamaru and Rogamaru.
 Akira and his friends soon find a new ally in DragonBurst and new comrades in his assistants DragonFlame and DragonFreezer.